When to sell stocks

 Commonly asked questions See FAQs

-The decision on what stocks to buy and when to buy them can sometimes be easier than when to sell them.
+The decision on what stocks to buy and when to buy can sometimes be easier than when to sell.
 Should you always wait for your investments to turn a decent profit, or is it ever a good idea to sell a stock that’s lost money?
-We explore some of the good – and bad – reasons to sell stocks.
+We explore some good – and bad – reasons to sell stocks.

 When should I sell my stocks?

-This is a question that’s easy to answer in principle, and not quite as straightforward to action in practice.
+This question is easy to answer in principle and not quite as straightforward to action in practice.
 We all know that the idea behind dealing stocks is to make a profit.
-So, the ideal is to sell when you’ve made as much of a profit as possible.
+So, the ideal is to sell when you’ve made as much profit as possible.

 While there’s no way of predicting the future with absolute certainty, there are indicators to look out for to assess whether you should sell at a loss (or, indeed, get out while the going’s good).
-We’ll into this further down in our tips on good and bad reasons to sell a stock.
+We’ll further explain this in our tips on good and bad reasons to sell a stock.

 When is the best time to sell stocks?

-So, unfortunately, there’s no optimum time-frame between buying stocks and selling them, or “best” time of day for selling.
+So, unfortunately, there’s no optimum timeframe between buying and selling stocks or “best” time of day for selling.
 As with most investment decisions, it’s a case of monitoring your investments closely and making informed decisions about the best time to sell.
-Or, paying a professional financial adviser to help you make those decisions.
+Or paying a professional financial adviser to help you make those decisions.

 Why should I sell my stocks?